scalastuff/json-parser/README.md

 ## Usage

-The json-parser is located at maven central, cross-built against scala 2.10 and 2.11:
+The json-parser can be obtained from maven central, cross-built against scala 2.10 and 2.11:

 ```scala
   "org.scalastuff" %% "json-parser" % "1.0.0"